GryllsAddons/ShaguTweaks-mods/README.md

 *Restyles the roll frames, shows who has clicked need/greed/pass (requires "Detailed Loot Information" to be checked in interface options).*

 - **Item Rarity Borders Extended**
-*Extends item rarity borders to merchant, craft, tradeskill, mail, trade and loot frames.*
+*Extends item rarity as the border color to merchant, craft, tradeskill, mail, trade and loot frames.*

 - **Item Rarity Border Glow**
 *Show item rarity as the border color with a glow on bags, bank, character, inspect, merchant, craft, tradeskill, mail, trade and loot frames.*